vbrej/vbrej.github.io/about.md

 We will help run a series of quizbowl tournament throughout the year, which are aimed at players ranging from complete novices to veterans who have been playing for years.
 More details can be found on the [events page](https://quizbowl.co.uk/events/).

 UK Quizbowl is also very keen to help interested students start playing quizbowl for the first time.
 You will find a large amount of resources on this website, including links to past questions and advice on how to study by current top players.
-If you are interested in setting up a quiz society at your university but do not know where to start or just want to know more about upcoming tournaments, please feel free to contact us at <quizbowluk@gmail.com>.
+If you are interested in setting up a quiz society at your university but do not know where to start or just want to know more about upcoming tournaments, please feel free to contact us at <contact@quizbowl.co.uk>.

 One thing to point out: UK Quizbowl is currently just starting out, so more material will be added to this website over the course of the 2018-2019 season, including detailed results and analysis of tournaments as they are played throughout the year.
 We are currently consulting on the important issues of safeguarding and diversity, and will update the website accordingly when we have policies in place in these two areas.